dusktreader/typerdrive/docs/source/features/settings.md

 !!!warning "Settings model type agreement"

-    The type of the pydantic model passed to `@attach_settings()` **MUST** match the type used for the settings parameter of the command funciton.
+    The type of the pydantic model passed to `@attach_settings()` **MUST** match the type used for the settings parameter of the command function.
 If the types do not match, a `Typer` exception will be raised saying that Typer doesn't know how to handle the argument.

 Great, now let's try a few commands in this app to see how the settings commands work.